-In substance, the Trustee advised that because Claimant did not file a response to the Motion to Estimate, and because the Claim has been estimated at \$0.00, it is not clear whether Claimant intends to pursue the Claim.
+In substance, the Trustee advised that because Claimant did not file a response to the Objection or the Claim Motion, it is not clear whether Claimant intends to pursue the Claim.
 Trustee Letter at 2.
-In that light, she requested Claimant's counsel to file a claim withdrawal form if Claimant has decided not to pursue the Claim.
+In that light, she requested Claimant to file a claim withdrawal form if Claimant has decided not to pursue the Claim.
 Id.
 She also advised that "[i]f you wish to pursue your claim, please contact our office immediately," in order "to schedule a time for a member of our office to discuss your claim with you."
 Id.
 Given Claimant's silence and failure, to date, to participate in the claims process, the Consumer Claims Trustee advised:

 If you do not contact our office by January 17, 2024, the objection will proceed on an uncontested basis at the hearing on February 27, 2024.
-This means that Ms. Gordon's claim will be disallowed, and she will not be able to recover any money in this claims process.
+This means that your claim will be disallowed, and she will not be able to recover any money in this claims process.